yzhanghf/JASA-TM-2022-0839/README.md

       ```
       Resulting plots will be located at: /home/Magpie/U-statistic-reduction/data/stock_market/plot, these results form Figure 5.

-   Table 5 is manually computed by summarizing the time cost files from all data examples.
+   The information from Table 5 were manually collected from: data/starlight_earthquake/result and data/stock_market, open each file and look for variable "timecost".